To be an entrepreneur, you must think like one.

-It’s easy to focus on what we haven’t yet achieved if we lose sight of where we’re going, so a clear vision is essential to keep us motivated and inspired.
+It’s easy to focus on what you haven’t yet achieved and lose sight of where you’re going.
+Therefore, a clear vision is essential to keep you motivated and inspired.

-If this isn’t second nature to you or you haven’t yet explored the idea of having a vision then you have a couple of options.
+If this isn’t second nature or you haven’t explored the idea of having a vision, you have a couple of options.

 - Or adopt one from someone else

-To create your own, you must think about what sort of life you want to live in the future, regardless of your past or where you are right now.
+To create your own, think about what sort of life you want to live in the future, regardless of your past or where you are right now.